ezrogha/event-booker/README.md

 # event-booker
-An API to create and book events
+A GraphQL API to create and book events